jloleysens/jloleysens.github.io/content/blog/music/the-chariot/index.md

-One gets the sense that this of music seeks to undo the confidence with which humankind establishes and venerates it's ideologies as superior and correct - to me this is particularly true of the West's cultural pattern. _The Chariot_'s music attempts to warn against the dangers of oversimplification and occasionally depicts humanity grasping at straws, endlessly seeking for unifying theories but only discovering paradox leading to deepening anxieties, unless we can somehow awaken to our place in the world. _The Chariot_'s music says the following is solid ground: between the tireless categorization and compartmentalization that has served advancements in how we, as humans, organize ourselves and technology and the acknowledgement that we actually have no idea what we are doing.
+One gets the sense that this of music seeks to undo the confidence with which humankind establishes and venerates it's ideologies as superior and correct - to me this is particularly true of the West's cultural pattern. _The Chariot_'s music warns against the dangers of oversimplification and tends to depict humanity grasping at straws, endlessly seeking for unifying theories but only discovering paradox leading to deepening anxieties, unless we can somehow awaken to our place in the world (whatever that may be).

 ### Notes
 1. I have seen exceptions to this rule, individuals with whom The Chariot resonate off the bat.
 Emphasis here on _exception_.